 Ceased operations that meet the definition of discontinued operations will require separate presentation and disclosure.

-Classification of financial assets – consider whether there has been a change in the entity’s business model.
+Classification of financial assets – there may have been a change in the entity’s business model.
 An entity may decide or need to sell receivables classified as ‘held to collect’ which will therefore change classification.

 Collectability – may be a significant deterioration of a customer’s ability to pay.